danecando/hapi-sequelize/README.md

 ```

 ### Syncing Models

-Sync'ing needs to be done after the plugin has loaded (typically in the callback function where it was registered)
+Sync'ing needs to be done after the plugin has loaded (typically in the
+callback function where it was registered).
+A regular sync will
+ `CREATE TABLE IF NOT EXISTS` , while a sync with the
+`{ force: true }` option passed will drop all of your tables first.

 ```javascript
 var db = server.plugins['hapi-sequelized'].db;